Learn how to Attract bees and other pollinators to your garden With these seven tried and true methods

 Grass can be beautiful and soft on the feet, but so can clover!!
 Just watch out for the bees during the daytime hours.
 We have slowly transitioned our large backyard to primarily clover and the bees love it!! other benefits are that it doesn't require as much water and it is more heat resistant than many species of grass.

-3. Make water and shelter available to your friendly pollinators
+3. Make water available to pollinators

 Bees and other pollinators need to drink just like you and I, In fact bees are more attracted to areas with water than areas without.
 If you are an avid beekeeper you know that your hives need water near by for the bees to stick around and thrive.
 Creating small areas for pollinators to get water without growing, think shallow with pebbles that the bees can land on and stay dry.